w3c/longtasks/README.md

 observer.observe({entryTypes: ["longtask"]});
 ```

-### Long-task threshold
-We propose 50ms.
-That is, the UA should emit long-task events whenever it detects tasks whose execution time exceeds >50ms.
+**Long-task threshold: we propose 50ms.** That is, the UA should emit long-task events whenever it detects tasks whose execution time exceeds >50ms.

 ### The "name" attribute
 Work in a browser is sometimes very frame specific, for instance a long running script.
 But sometimes, long tasks can happen due to more global things: a long GC that is process or frame-tree wide, for instance.